 There are three types of arbitrators: those who understand numbers and those who don’t.

-This old joke, adapted to the international arbitration community and repeated at conferences, typically receives nervous laughter from parties, counsel and experts who may have experienced innumeracy first-hand on the part of a tribunal.
+This old joke, adapted to the international arbitration community and repeated at conferences, typically receives nervous laughter from parties, counsel and experts who may have experienced innumeracy at first hand on the part of a tribunal.
 Yet this innumeracy is by no means limited to those who serve as arbitrators; the joke could equally be applied to those who appear as counsel and to other participants in the international arbitration community.

 This book is aimed at everyone who gets the joke, whether they profess to understand numbers or not.
 The objective of The Guide to Damages in International Arbitration is to help all participants in the international arbitration community – from the arbitrators to the parties to counsel and experts – understand damages issues more clearly and communicate those issues more effectively to tribunals to further the common objective of assisting arbitrators in rendering more accurate and well-reasoned awards on damages.